odigos-io/odigos/tests/e2e/workload-lifecycle/README.md

 - cpp-http-server
   - should NOT detect the runtime language and report it as `unknown`
   - should NOT add instrumentation device

+## Step 02 - Update Workload Manifest

+This steps will make a change in the workload manifests and make sure that after the new revision, the applications are running, instrumented and produce traces.

+- nodejs-unsupported-version
+  - deployment manifest should be patched by odigos
+  - workload should not restart due to odigos
+- nodejs-very-old-version
+  - should reinject the instrumentation device as runtime version not available
+  - process should restart and agent should not load
+- nodejs-minimum-version
+  - deployment manifest should be patched by odigos
+  - workload should restart and agent should load
+  - it should report traces
+- nodejs-latest-version
+  - deployment manifest should be patched by odigos
+  - workload should restart and agent should load
+  - it should report traces
+- nodejs-docker-env
+  - deployment manifest should be patched by odigos, both instrumentation device and NODE_OPTIONS env
+  - workload should restart and agent should load
+  - it should report traces
+- nodejs-manifest-env
+  - deployment manifest should be patched by odigos, both instrumentation device and NODE_OPTIONS env
+  - workload should restart and agent should load
+  - it should report traces
+- cpp-http-server
+  - deployment manifest should be patched by odigos
+  - workload should not restart and agent should not load